advanced-security/secret-scanning-custom-patterns/database/README.md

 ## Database Connection String (2)

 Database connection strings are used to connect to databases, often with embedded credentials.
+*version: v0.1*

+**Comments / Notes:**

+- This will spot connection strings for many databases, including MySQL, PostgreSQL, Oracle, SQL Server
+- To cut FPs, we require part of the string after the password to be a database-specific keyword

 <details>
 <summary>Pattern Format</summary>